 Weather in Trogir

-Summer: From June to August the sunshine is pretty much guaranteed and it gets hot.
-The temperature in Trogir climbs up to 30 °C and over.
+Summer: From June to August the sunshine is pretty much guaranteed.
+It really gets hot in Trogir, as the temperatures climb to 30 °C and above.

-Autumn: September is still a warm month and it’s often beach weather still during that month.
-The temperature in September stays clearly above 20 °C. September is still a lot rainier month than August.
-In mid-October the weather cools down to under 20 °C and the rains are even more frequent.
-October and November are the rainiest months of the year.
+Autumn: September is still a warm month with frequent beach weather.
+The temperature in September stays well above 20 °C and at night around 20 °C, but the total rainfall is higher in comparison to August.
+In mid-October, the weather cools down to under 20 °C, and it rains more often.
+October, November and December are the rainiest months of the year.